Leith Theatre

 Leith Theatre (also known as Leith Town Hall and alternatively, in 1975 and 1976, Citadel Theatre) is a theatre located on Ferry Road in Edinburgh, Scotland.
 It opened in 1932 and ceased operation in 1988.
-Following the efforts of Leith Theatre Trust, fundraising and campaigning is currently underway to support Leith Theatre's redevelopment and eventual full reopening as an arts and community venue.

 History of the building

-Leith Theatre was a gift from the people of Edinburgh to the people of Leith, following the forced merger of the burgh of Leith into the larger city in 1920.
+Leith Theatre was a gift from the people of Edinburgh to the people of Leith following the forced merger of the burgh of Leith into the larger city in 1920.
 Construction started in 1929.
 It was designed by Bradshaw Gass & Hope and opened in 1932.
 It was badly damaged by bombing during the Second World War and remained closed until 1961.

 The Town Hall building, which houses the Leith Theatre in its East Wing and the Thomas Morton Hall (named after the shipwright, Thomas Morton) in its West Wing, stands adjacent to the Leith Library.
 The smaller Thomas Morton Hall portion of the complex is still in use, for receptions and parties.

-The Leith Theatre Trust was organized in 2004 to "facilitate the refurbishment of Leith Theatre, it’s [sic] reopening and ongoing management."
+The Leith Theatre Trust was organized in 2004 to "facilitate the refurbishment of Leith Theatre, it’s [sic] reopening and ongoing management".